Code

 Structural Components Theory

 You will cover preventative maintenance programs on both highway and off road equipment.
-Hoisting and rigging techniques will be discussed.
 On highway power unit frame and suspension systems as well as docking and coupling systems will be covered.
-ROPS and FOPS safety systems will be covered as they pertain to heavy equipment.
+Roll-over protective structures (ROPS) and falling object protective structures (FOPS) will be covered as they pertain to heavy equipment.

 MAIN 105